brechtm/rinohtype/doc/templates.rst

-.. module:: rinoh.template
+.. module:: rinoh.templates

 .. _document_templates:

 Standard Document Templates
 ===========================

-Rinohtype includes the following document templates:
+Rinohtype includes a number of document templates.
+These are configurable and therefore should cater for most documents.

 .. toctree::

     article
     book

-These are configurable and therefor should cater for most documents.
-The templates inherit from :class:`DocumentTemplate`.

-.. autoclass:: DocumentTemplate
-    :members:
-    :inherited-members:

-The document part templates should implement the following interface:

-.. autoclass:: DocumentPartTemplate
-    :members:

-Customization of the templates is performed by passing an instance of the template-specific :class:`TemplateConfiguration` subclass as *configuration* on template instantiation.

-.. autoclass:: TemplateConfiguration
-    :members:

-The document templates make use of page templates:

-.. autoclass:: PageTemplate
-    :members:

-.. autoclass:: TitlePageTemplate
-    :members:

-The base class for these collects the common options:

-.. autoclass:: PageTemplateBase
-    :members: